not-registered Login to view full entry:

 • Results

 Two caveats apply to using these insights in future service design work.
 First, the short-term nature of these effects may limit the potential for such a change to generate long-term improvements in farmer engagement.
-Second, because only two narrators of each gender were used in the recordings, we cannot rule out the possibility that these results reflect a “narrator effect” rather than a true gender effect.
+Second, because only two narrators of each gender were used for each language in the recordings, we cannot rule out the possibility that these results reflect a “narrator effect” rather than a true gender effect.